-Millions except number of yen er of shares Thousands of U.S. dollars 2023 2022 2023 Net income adjustment attributable to owners of the parent ¥- ¥- \$- Increase of shares of common stock (in thousands) 52 118 Warrant 52 118 Dilutive shares not included in the calculation of diluted net income per share due to no dilutive effect
+Millions of yen except number of shares Thousands of U.S. dollars 2024 2023 2024 Net income adjustment attributable to owners of the parent ¥- ¥- \$- Increase of shares of common stock (in thousands) 29 52 Warrant 29 52 Dilutive shares not included in the calculation of diluted net income per share due to no dilutive effect

-- (\1) Shares of YMFG held by the BBT are shown on the balance sheets as treasury stock, so are not included in the above average shares of common stock during the year.
-The average number of the shares was 706 thousand in the year ended March 31, 2023 and 899 thousand in the year ended March 31, 2022. - (\2) Diluted net income per share for the year ended March 31, 2022 is not described, because net loss per share is recorded although dilutive shares exist.
+() Shares of YMFG held by the BBT and the J-ESOP are shown on the balance sheets as treasury stock, so are not included in the above average shares of common stock during the year.
+The average number of the shares was 1,462 thousand in the year ended March 31, 2024 and 706 thousand in the year ended March 31, 2023.